k2s09/old-website/content/post/why-windows.md

 ## Windows isn't bad
 I have never felt like Windows was a buggy and messy OS.
 Sure, there are plenty of examples of that online, but I have not experienced such.
 Windows is annoying at times, yes, but not **that** buggy.
 Over time, I’ve mastered how to maintain a Windows installation perfectly and have always had a wonderful experience with the OS.

 I’ve learned to identify malicious software, PUPs, and adware, and can steer clear of them while keeping my installation clean and secure with the need for a third-party antivirus running active scans all the time.
 System apps don't crash on me.
 Big picture, you can fully utilise Microsoft’s vast array of well-made first-party apps and an even bigger platform of power-user apps.

-I admit I use many tools to keep Windows in check, but with my setup in Windows, I really *enjoy* using my PC.
+I admit I use many tools to keep Windows in check, but with my setup in Windows, I do *enjoy* using my PC.

 To me, Linux is a tool.
 I use it to augment and automate certain tasks.
 I have enjoyed fiddling with Linux in the past, but I don't have time to do so now.
 In the future, I would want to use my PC instead of tinkering with it in my spare time and move on with life.